 Laryngomalacia and Stridor

 The otolaryngologist will take a detailed history including details of the pregnancy and the birth.
-Questions such as did your child assistance with breathing at birth such as a breathing tube will be asked.
+Questions such as did your child need assistance with breathing at birth will be asked.
 A complete examination of the ears, nose, throat, neck and chest will be conducted.
 Included will be a measurement of the baby’s oxygen saturation and other vital signs.
 Most of the time the otolaryngologist will perform a procedure called a flexible laryngoscopy.
-Here a small fiberoptic tube will be inserted into the nose and the entire airway from the nasal cavity to the voice box will be assessed.
+Here a small fiberoptic tube will be inserted into the nose and the airway from the nasal cavity to the voice box will be assessed.
 This procedure takes about 5 minutes and does not require sedation or special preparation.
 Most of the time pictures and videos are obtained.
 Rarely is any other procedure needed but you may be asked to return for a follow-up evaluation.